-Since you tell yourself you won’t find the right relationship, the universe responds by manifesting just that—bad dates, people who treat you poorly, and more evidence that you’ll be alone forever.
+Since you tell yourself you won’t find the right relationship, the universe responds by manifesting just that; bad dates, people who treat you poorly, and more evidence that you’ll be alone forever.

-3. Every new person immediately gets compared to someone who hurt you previously, and you retreat based on the belief that this individual will unavoidably cause you pain as well.
+Every new person immediately gets compared to someone who hurt you previously, and you retreat based on the belief that this individual will unavoidably cause you pain as well.

-5. You haven’t found a way to truly let go of one of your previous relationships.
 Letting go involves grieving what has been lost, and finding a way to put down the pain you’re carrying.

-8. In the event that you do find yourself interested in someone, you hesitate to share any of that attraction and are afraid to tell the person how you feel.
+In the event that you do find yourself interested in someone, you hesitate to share any of that attraction and are afraid to tell the person how you feel.
 You’re paralyzed by a fear of failure or by thoughts of past hurt.

-11. If someone tries to push past your defensive barriers and cultivate an authentic, close connection to you, this cause intense anxiety.
+If someone tries to push past your defensive barriers and cultivate an authentic, close connection to you, this cause intense anxiety.
 You find yourself resisting this type of genuine affection at all costs.

 When you contemplate the idea of having a partner, you feel that they need to check absolutely every box on your list of traits that make up an ideal mate.
 Anyone who doesn’t manage to do so is dismissed.

 In the moments when you think you might find love, your fantasy is that the other person will make you complete, save you from your pain or allow you to feel valued.
 You haven’t yet managed to fully believe that this type of love and completeness must come from within.

-16. You don’t want to attend events that revolve around the happiness of others, either.
 Weddings are particularly uncomfortable for you, given that they focus on the theme of celebrating love.

-17. On a fundamental level, you feel like you’re a victim—other people persecute you, and you have no control over what happens to you.
+Other people persecute you, and you have no control over what happens to you.
 This can be a source of panic and bitterness, but it can also absolve you of any responsibility for your own happiness in relationships.